Service-learning courses at Towson University should meet the following criteria:

 Evaluation of the service project is included in the project plan and is completed by the CP, faculty member and students in order to determine the project’s effectiveness in meeting stated goals.
 Community partners also assess student performance based on measures agreed upon with the faculty member.
 This assessment should be reflected in the grading matrix.
 Some form of evaluation should occur halfway through the project to allow time for improvements if necessary.
 Evaluations should be reviewed to make future improvements in the service-learning experience.

-These criteria were approved by the University's Service-Learning Subcommittee in December 2008 and updated in March 2009.
+These criteria were approved by the University's Service-Learning Subcommittee in December 2008 and were updated in March 2009.